sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Forgive the ones you love.
 Friends, girlfriends, sister, brother, mom, dad & yourself unconditionally. ~ Sahil

 - Reading is the best way out of stress, anxiety, illness. ~ Sahil

+- Do you find success boring and failure intriguing because success marks an end, while failure signals that the journey continues? ~ Sahil